quickstraw/StormyItems/README.md

 ## Changelog

+- 0.9.5 - Removed unused data structures.
+Added checks to array bounds in Sharp Anchor to fix incompatibility with Wisp survivor.

-- 0.9.4 - Added Charged Urchin item displays.
+- 0.9.4 - Changed how in the air stat changes work, so buffs are no longer used.
+Added Charged Urchin item displays.
 Added Illegal Drone Coolant displays for drones.
 Added Abyssal Talon.

 - 0.9.3 - Added Cracked Halo item displays.
 Added Illegal Drone Coolant.